-3 Translucent Cryptography
+4. Translucent Cryptography

-In the previous section we have explained how non-interactive oblivious transfer can be achieved, where the probability is p = 1/2 that Larry receives the message.
-In the next section, section 4, we explain how to achieve non-interactive fractional oblivous transfer can be achieved, where a wide range probabilities p can be implemented.
-Before diving into the mathematics required to implement non-interactive fractional oblivous transfer, however, we explain in this section how non-interactive fractional oblivious transfer can be used to implement translucent cryptography.
+In the previous section we have explained how noninteractive oblivious transfer can be achieved, where the probability is $p = \frac{1}{2}$ that Larry receives the message.
+In the next section, Section 5, we explain how to achieve noninteractive fractional oblivious transfer, so that transfer with a wide range of probabilities p can be implemented.
+Before diving into the mathematics required to implement noninteractive fractional oblivious transfer, however, we explain in this section how noninteractive (fractional) oblivious transfer can be used to implement translucent cryptography.
 This is rather straightforward.
-The reader should, for the moment, accept our promise that we will explain how to implement non-interactive fractional oblivious transfer with a variety of values for p; this promise will be kept in section 4.
+The reader should, for the moment, accept our promise that we will explain how to implement noninteractive fractional oblivious transfer is kept in Section 5.